cog1to/libctwitch/README.md

 - `include/ctwitch.h` contains common methods.
 Currently there's only one `twitch_init()` method defined there.
 - `include/v5.h` is an umbrella header for V5 API data structs and methods.
+- `include/helix.h` is an umbrella header for Helix API data structs and methods.

-Currently just a handful of methods from API V5 are implemented.
-I plan to expand this to include all V5 API first, and then move on to the Twitch New API.
+Currently just a handful of methods from API V5 and Helix are implemented.

 # License